Protect Your Adsense Earnings By Preventing Invalid Clicks

 User explorer

-If you identify a malicious user, you can see the Client ID and Big Query Client ID.
+If you identified a malicious user, you could see the Client ID and Big Query Client ID.
+However, with GA4, you can no longer trace individual users.

-However, when you lodge this form, it asks you to indicate suspicious IP addresses and referrers.
+Therefore, you have no information to report invalid clicks to Google Adsense because it asks you to indicate suspicious IP addresses and referrers.

-So how can you get the IP addresses and referral routes for visitors on your site?
+So, how can you get the IP addresses and referral routes for visitors on your site now?

-Here are three ways you can protect your Adsense earnings.
+Here are three easy steps you can take to protect your Adsense earnings.

 1. Install Statcounter to analyze your traffic

-Unlike Google Analytics, Statcounter provides you with the IP addresses of your site visitors.
+Unlike Google Analytics, Statcounter provides you with the IP addresses of all your site visitors.

 You can view the 500 most recent visits with a free account, which is fine for most bloggers.